normalize/normalize.github.io/docs/proxy.md

 Returns relevant information about the proxy including hostname, version, and supported remotes.

+#### GET polyfill.js

+Creates a polyfill bundle based on the client's user agent.
+See [polyfills/polyfills](https://github.com/polyfills/polyfills) for more details.

 ### Normalization

 Packages are "normalized" based on these JSON files in descending priority.